OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls:**

 - **#MODELINPUTCONFIDENTIALITY** (runtime appsec).
-See SECDEVPROGRAM to attain application security, with the focus on protecting the transport and storage of model parameters (e.g. access control, encryption, minimize retention)
+Model input confidentiality: see SECDEVPROGRAM to attain application security, with the focus on protecting the transport and storage of model parameters (e.g. access control, encryption, minimize retention)

 # References